 Thank you for considering a gift to benefit the Iditarod.
 Your gift will help us successfully stage “The Last Great Race on Earth®" and by making a gift online, you can make a difference!

-The Iditarod Trail Committee works to promote and preserve the historic Iditarod Trail, most notably through the annual staging of a sled dog race from Anchorage to Nome, Alaska.
+The Iditarod works to promote and preserve the historic Iditarod Trail, most notably through the annual staging of the Iditarod Sled Dog Race, which runs from Anchorage to Nome, Alaska.

-The Iditarod Trail Committee relies on the philanthropy of race fans and friends to help stage the race and strengthen the future outlook of the organization.
+The Iditarod relies on the philanthropy of race fans and friends to help stage the race and strengthen the future outlook of the organization.
 Large or small, every gift counts.
-All gifts help strengthen the mission of the Iditarod Trail Committee.
+All gifts help strengthen the mission of the Iditarod.